Hesperian Health Guides

 After 30 chest compressions, give 2 rescue breaths that make the chest rise.

 Keep alternating between 30 chest compressions and 2 rescue breaths.
 You may have to do this for a long time.
 Continue until the person is breathing and alert, or until there is no doubt he is dead.

 A medical device called a defibrillator gives an electric shock to re-start the heart after a heart attack.
-Find out if there are defibrillators in your community and where they are kept before emergencies happen.
+Find out before emergencies happen if there are defibrillators in your community and where they are kept.
 They are sometimes found in ambulances, or in public places like a police station or a large hotel.